Marvell Technology (NASDAQ:MRVL) PT Raised to $80.00

-Marvell Technology (NASDAQ:MRVL) had its target price upped by analysts at KeyCorp from $70.00 to $80.00 in a research note issued to investors on Thursday, Stock Target Advisor reports.
-The brokerage currently has an “overweight” rating on the semiconductor company’s stock.
-KeyCorp’s price objective suggests a potential upside of 25.49% from the company’s current price.
+Marvell Technology (NASDAQ:MRVL) had its price target raised by Bank of America from $75.00 to $80.00 in a research report released on Thursday, Price Targets.com reports.
+They currently have a buy rating on the semiconductor company’s stock.

+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, October 27th.
+Investors of record on Monday, October 11th will be issued a dividend of $0.06 per share.
+The ex-dividend date is Thursday, October 7th.
+This represents a $0.24 dividend on an annualized basis and a dividend yield of 0.37%.
+Marvell Technology’s dividend payout ratio is presently 41.38%.

-In related news, CEO Matthew J. Murphy sold 20,000 shares of the company’s stock in a transaction dated Wednesday, September 15th.
-The shares were sold at an average price of $62.40, for a total value of $1,248,000.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, Director Michael G. Strachan sold 5,000 shares of the company’s stock in a transaction that occurred on Friday, September 10th.
-The stock was sold at an average price of $61.86, for a total transaction of $309,300.00.
+In other news, CEO Matthew J. Murphy sold 20,000 shares of the stock in a transaction on Wednesday, September 15th.
+The stock was sold at an average price of $62.40, for a total value of $1,248,000.00.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+Also, Director Michael G. Strachan sold 5,000 shares of the stock in a transaction on Friday, September 10th.
+The stock was sold at an average price of $61.86, for a total value of $309,300.00.
 The disclosure for this sale can be found here.
-Insiders have sold 65,150 shares of company stock valued at $3,868,125 in the last ninety days.
-Insiders own 0.33% of the company’s stock.
+In the last quarter, insiders sold 65,150 shares of company stock valued at $3,868,125.
+0.33% of the stock is owned by corporate insiders.

-Several institutional investors and hedge funds have recently modified their holdings of MRVL.
-FMR LLC increased its stake in shares of Marvell Technology by 16.1% during the second quarter.
-FMR LLC now owns 117,625,888 shares of the semiconductor company’s stock worth $6,861,119,000 after buying an additional 16,279,088 shares during the period.
-Vanguard Group Inc. increased its stake in shares of Marvell Technology by 19.0% during the second quarter.
-Vanguard Group Inc. now owns 72,661,015 shares of the semiconductor company’s stock worth $4,238,317,000 after buying an additional 11,621,273 shares during the period.
-BlackRock Inc. increased its stake in shares of Marvell Technology by 12.3% during the second quarter.
-BlackRock Inc. now owns 68,877,008 shares of the semiconductor company’s stock worth $4,017,595,000 after buying an additional 7,520,258 shares during the period.
-Amundi purchased a new stake in shares of Marvell Technology during the second quarter worth approximately $336,584,000.
-Finally, State Street Corp increased its stake in Marvell Technology by 27.7% in the second quarter.
-State Street Corp now owns 17,998,859 shares of the semiconductor company’s stock valued at $1,049,873,000 after purchasing an additional 3,904,203 shares during the last quarter.
-84.98% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+AlphaCrest Capital Management LLC grew its stake in shares of Marvell Technology by 77.1% in the first quarter.
+AlphaCrest Capital Management LLC now owns 36,646 shares of the semiconductor company’s stock worth $1,795,000 after acquiring an additional 15,950 shares during the last quarter.
+Advisory Services Network LLC boosted its position in shares of Marvell Technology by 14.2% during the second quarter.
+Advisory Services Network LLC now owns 19,418 shares of the semiconductor company’s stock valued at $1,132,000 after buying an additional 2,418 shares during the last quarter.
+Private Advisor Group LLC boosted its position in shares of Marvell Technology by 9.9% during the second quarter.
+Private Advisor Group LLC now owns 73,576 shares of the semiconductor company’s stock valued at $4,292,000 after buying an additional 6,628 shares during the last quarter.
+Public Employees Retirement System of Ohio boosted its position in shares of Marvell Technology by 8.1% during the first quarter.
+Public Employees Retirement System of Ohio now owns 362,282 shares of the semiconductor company’s stock valued at $17,745,000 after buying an additional 27,258 shares during the last quarter.
+Finally, Kovack Advisors Inc. boosted its position in shares of Marvell Technology by 19.0% during the second quarter.
+Kovack Advisors Inc. now owns 7,228 shares of the semiconductor company’s stock valued at $422,000 after buying an additional 1,155 shares during the last quarter.
+84.98% of the stock is currently owned by hedge funds and other institutional investors.

 Marvell Technology, Inc engages in the provision of data infrastructure semiconductor solutions.
 It offers compute, networking, storage and custom related solutions.
 The company was founded in 1995 and is headquartered in Wilmington, DE.